Abstracts can be submitted via the online abstract submission services only.

-The information collected in this CALL FOR ABSTRACTS is subject to data processing to proceed with the elaboration of EHRA 2019 abstract-based programme.
+The information collected in this call for abstracts is subject to data processing to proceed with the elaboration of EHRA 2022 abstract programme.

 Provision of personal data is a statutory requirement to list the authors who have contributed to the research submitted.
 Authors not listed in the submission will not be acknowledged in the abstract if accepted for publication and presentation at the Congress and promotion of the abstract.